ELEC ENG 4061 - Image Processing

 General Course Information

 Course Code ELEC ENG 4061 Course Image Processing Coordinating Unit School of Electrical & Electronic Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge ELEC ENG 3033, COMP SCI 1008 COMP SCI 1009 Course Description This course is an introduction to image processing and image analysis techniques and concepts.
-Areas examined include: Imaging sensors and principles; Image representation and storage, coding and compression techniques, lossy versus lossless; Techniques for reducing noise in images.
-Image enhancement including contrast manipulation, histogram equalization, edge highlighting; Filtering and transform techniques for image processing including two dimensional Fourier transforms, wavelets and convolution; Spational transformations and registration.
-Segmentation and thresholding techniques; Applications of morphology to image processing including erosion and dilation operations for binary and grey scale images; Image feature estimation such as edges, lines, corners, texture and simple shape measures.
+Areas examined include: Imaging sensors and their principles; Image representation and storage, coding and compression techniques, lossy versus lossless; Techniques for noise reduction.
+Image enhancement including contrast manipulation, histogram equalization, edge highlighting; Filtering and transform techniques for image processing including two dimensional Fourier transforms, wavelets and convolution; Spatial transformations and image registration.
+Segmentation and thresholding techniques; Applications of morphology to image processing including erosion, dilation and hit-or-miss operations for binary and grey scale images; Image feature estimation such as edges, lines, corners, texture and simple shape measures.
 Object classification, template matching techniques and basic image based tracking will also be examined.

 Course Coordinator: Dr Danny GibbinsCourse Co-ordinator & lecturer: Dr. Danny Gibbins